allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ## Something Bigger
 _Thursday Aug 28, 7pm.
 26 Southgate Ave Southbank_

-Matt Chandler will be coming to Melbourne in August, inviting everyone to consider “Something Bigger”.
+Matt Chandler will be coming to Melbourne in August, inviting everyone to consider "Something Bigger".
 Tickets available at [somethingbigger.co](somethingbigger.co)

 ---

 ## T2 Women’s Conference
 _Saturday August 30.
 Holy Trinity Doncaster_

-Our women’s group (Sophia) and the women of Grace Christian Community are organising our very first women’s conference!
+Our women's group (Sophia) and the women of Grace Christian Community are organising our very first women's conference!
 A chance to hear great talks from women to women, and enjoy great fellowship.
 Talk to Bek for more info.

 ---